Hamilton-Jacobi Theorems for Regular Controlled Hamiltonian System and Its Reduced Systems: Hamilton-Jacobi Theorem for an RCH System

-In this paper, our goal is to study Hamilton-Jacobi theory of RCH systems with symplectic structure and symmetry.
-We shall prove the Hamilton-Jacobi theorems for RCH system and regular reducible RCH systems, and describe the relationship between the RCH-equivalence for RCH systems and the solutions of corresponding Hamilton-Jacobi equations.
+In this paper, our goal is to study Hamilton-Jacobi theory for an RCH system with symplectic structure and symmetry, and prove the two types of Hamilton-Jacobi theorems for an RCH system and its regular reduced RCH systems, and describe the relationship between the RCH-equivalence for the RCH systems and the solutions of corresponding Hamilton-Jacobi equations.
 In order to do these, in this section, we first review some relevant definitions and basic facts about RCH systems and RCH-equivalence, which will be used in subsequent sections.
-Then we prove the Hamilton-Jacobi theorem of RCH system by using symplectic form, and state that the solution of Hamilton-Jacobi equation for RCH system leaves invariant under the conditions of RCH-equivalence.
-We shall follow the notations and conventions introduced in Abraham and Marsden \cite{abma78}, Marsden and Ratiu \cite{mara99}, Libermann and Marle \cite{lima87}, Ortega and Ratiu \cite{orra04}, and Marsden et al \cite{mawazh10}, Wang \cite{wa13a}.
-In this paper, we assume that all manifolds are real, smooth and finite dimensional and all actions are smooth left actions.
+Then we give precisely the geometric constraint conditions of canonical symplectic form for the dynamical vector field of the RCH system, that is, the two types of Hamilton-Jacobi equation, and state that the solution of Hamilton-Jacobi equation for the RCH system leaves invariant under the conditions of RCH-equivalence.
+We shall follow some of the notations and conventions introduced in Abraham and Marsden \cite{abma78}, Marsden and Ratiu \cite{mara99}, Marsden \cite{ma92} Libermann and Marle \cite{lima87}, Ortega and Ratiu \cite{orra04}, Marsden et al \cite{mawazh10} and Wang \cite{wa17}.
+In this paper, we assume that all manifolds are real, smooth and finite dimensional and all actions are smooth left actions.\\